HPFT Site Guidelines

 Submitted stories must adhere to the following content guidelines:

-- Story Length: All submitted stories must be a minimum of 100 words long, not including authorís notes and summaries.
+- Story Length: Poetry must be a minimum of 40 words long, and all other submitted stories must be a minimum of 100 words long, not including author's notes and summaries.

 - Narrative Formats: Submitted stories may be told from first, second, and third person point of views.
 Allowed narrative formats for submitted stories include traditional narratives; letters; diary entries; newspaper articles; poetry; drabbles; or any combination thereof.
 If you would like to use a different format to write your story, please check with the staff first.

-- Language and Swearing: While we do not require a specific advisory for swear words, which swear words are allowed in a story is dependent on the rating; please see our [Staff Tutorial on Profanity] for a full list.
-Please see below for details on hate speech and slurs, which are treated differently.
+- Language and Swearing: While we do not require a specific advisory for swear words, which swear words are allowed in a story is dependent on the rating; please see the first chapter of our [Language (Profanity/Slurs Tutorial] for a full list.

 - General Content